 The North Vineyard EJ Community serves as the contradiction to the baseline data conditions above.
-As a rural community which has been targeted for new growth, this community lacks grocery stores and is estimated to have a food insecurity rate that is similar to that of non-EJ areas.
+As a rural community which has been targeted for new growth, this community is estimated to have a food insecurity rate that is similar to that of non-EJ areas.